 The document “Standards for an Accredited Educational Program in Radiography” may be found at: www.jrcert.org.

-The mission of the Associate Degree Radiography Program is to serve patients and employers in the district's health care institutions by graduating competent, entry-level radiographers.
+The mission of the Associate Degree Radiography Program complements, and is interwoven with, the mission of Lincoln Land Community College by serving patients and employers in the district's health care institutions by graduating competent, entry-level radiographers.
 Students will integrate the cognitive, psychomotor, and affective components of medical radiography and achieve the primary goal of clinical excellence built on academic achievement.

 - Students will demonstrate professionalism.